EPDM FleeceBack Roofing FAQ’s

 (1) Not acceptable on any of the following buildings:

-- Industrial, storage of other non-residential purposes group buildings of
+d.
+Industrial, storage of other non-residential purposes group buildings of any size:

 What warranties are available on RubberBond FleeceBack EPDM systems?

 There are a range of warranties available for the RubberBond membrane dependant on the property size from standard guarantee below to the 20 year commercial warranty.